DraganErak1331/ExerciseTracker-Java/README.md

 <img src = "screenshots/exercise_logs_page.PNG">

-This is an application that functions as an exercise tracker.
+This is an application that functions as an exercise log tracker.
 It was created using Java, JavaFX, the SceneBuilder editor tool, and MySQL.

 <br>